Skip to content

 TLS 1.3 settings

-Instead, you will need to enable TLS 1.3 for your entire domain and Cloudflare will use all applicable TLS 1.3 cipher suites.
+You cannot set specific TLS 1.3 ciphers.
+Instead, you can enable TLS 1.3 for your entire zone and Cloudflare will use all applicable TLS 1.3 cipher suites.
+In combination with this, you can still disable weak cipher suites for TLS 1.0-1.2.

 SSL Labs weak ciphers report